 - If you have a mobile phone, be careful whom you give your number to.
 If you receive threatening phone calls, voicemails, text-messages or emails then tell your Housemaster/Housemistress.
-It is a criminal offence to send offensive or threatening messages and if it continues, it can also amount toharassment.
-The Police can, and do, take action. - You must also speak to your Housemaster/Housemistress if abusive things about you are published onsocial networking websites and/or message boards. - Stay calm and try to appear confident.
+It is a criminal offence to send offensive or threatening messages and if it continues, it can also amount to harassment.
+The Police can, and do, take action. - You must also speak to your Housemaster/Housemistress if abusive things about you are published on social networking websites and/or message boards. - Stay calm and try to appear confident.
 Tell the bully to stop and get away from the situation as quickly as you can. - Try to stay in areas of the College where there are plenty of other people.
 Bullies don't like witnesses.
 If you are hurt at College, tell a teacher or matron immediately and ask for it to be written down.

 - Do not suffer in silence: talk to a member of staff.
 This could be your tutor or HsM, the Matron, your tutor or counsellor, or any other member of staff you trust.
 If you are unhappy about taking to a member of staff directly, you could talk to someone in your family or a friend.
-Telling does not make youa 'grass' or 'snitch': not telling means that the bullying is likely to continue.
-Remember you may not be the only victim. - Be assured that we take every report of bullying seriously and will act upon it, even if it occurred outside ethe school.
+Telling does not make you a 'grass' or 'snitch': not telling means that the bullying is likely to continue.
+Remember you may not be the only victim. - Accusing someone of being a 'grass' or 'snitch' or a related term is simply another form of bullying and will not be tolerated. - Be assured that we take every report of bullying seriously and will act upon it, even if it occurred outside ethe school.
 We will keep records of what has happened and consult you and support you in whatever action we take. - Remember being bullied is not your fault nobody ever deserves to be bullied.
 If you know that someone else being bullied, tell someone. - Talk to a member of staff, so that the school can take steps to help the victim.
 Your Housemaster/Housemistress needs to know what is going; try to find a time to tell him/her when it won't be noticeable.
 If you don't feel you can do that, then contact the Counsellors, go to the Medical Centre or speak to the Chaplain. - Stand up for them studies show that one of the most effective ways of stopping bullying is for fellow pupils to show their support for the victim - Be sceptical about rumours concerning other pupils.
 Don't add to them.
 Put yourself in the position of the person targeted - Don't be drawn into simply standing by.
 Many perpetrators will not persist in bullying unless they have an audience to play to, and by not taking action it could be argued you are condoning what is happening